mionova/100DaysOfCode-Challenge/README.md

 **Date**: July 27, 2021

-**Today's JavaScript Progress**: Continued with asynchronous programming by practicing the following:
+**Today's JavaScript Progress**: Continued with asynchronous programming by practicing the following tasks:

 1. Create a promise
 2. Reject a promise and handle errors